The Marathon Relay

 Finishing Time: 6 hours or less

-Teams that finish the Big Sur International Marathon in 6 hours or less (tag time) will be presented with the Big Sur International Marathon Relay Finisher's Medallion.
+Teams that finish the Big Sur International Marathon in 6 hours or less (chip time) will be presented with the Big Sur International Marathon Relay finisher's medallion for each relay member.

 Finishing Time: More than 6 hours

-Because Highway One is open to two way traffic immediately following the official close of the race, all aid stations must be dismantled and removed from the course prior to the reopening of the highway.
+Because Highway 1 is open to two-way traffic immediately following the official close of the race at 1:00 PM, all aid stations must be dismantled and removed from the course prior to the reopening of the highway.
 This means that there will be NO SUPPORT (i.e., no water, no medical personnel and no communications personnel) for race participants on the course once the aid stations have been dismantled.

 An early start is not available.
-The Marathon Relay begins at 6:45 A.M.
+The Marathon Relay begins at 6:45 AM, 6:50 AM, or 6:55 AM depending on projected pace.